 4.2.5.
 Quality Control samples reported consisted of one method blank and one set of LCS/LCSD.
-No sample was designated to be spiked as MS/MSD.
+No sample was assigned to be spiked as MS/MSD.
 The full list of target compounds was spiked and reported for LCS/LCSD.
-Percent recoveries and percent RPDs for all the QC samples reported were all within the project acceptance limits.
+Percent recoveries and percent RPDs for all the QC samples reported were all within the project acceptance limits, except for the following compounds in LCS filing the lower acceptance limits and more compounds failing maximum 20% RPD, as listed in the table below: